About the programme

 You can do a total of 30 ECTS credits as electives master’s studies, i.e. you can replace two modules.

-In the curriculum (see the attachment to the right at the website), you can read a detailed description of the academic content of the individual modules.
+In the curriculum (see link below), you can read a detailed description of the academic content of the individual modules.
 Below you can see a table showing their order.

 Year 1